This Chicago style pizza recipe was inspired by Emeril and is simple and delicious. Try this deep dish pizza recipe for yourself. It's awesome!

 This Chicago style pizza speaks to my heart.
 I love lots of dough and tomato-y goodness, and this recipe has both.
 Chicago style is known for its deep dish dough and lots of cheese, meat and tomato to fill it up and make it a savory piece of heaven.

-This is a Chicago style pizza recipe I adapted from Emeril Lagasse.
+This is a Chicago-style recipe I adapted from Emeril Lagasse.
 It's quite delicious.
 I will put his ingredients below and also show you how I altered it a bit (I'm quite sure his version would be even better).
 The ingredient list may seem long, but it's all simple stuff that you most likely have in your pantry.
 Enjoy!

 Slice up a ball of fresh mozzarella and place on dough (yes, we are starting with the cheese!).